Stay Up to Date on Service Changes

 Some bus routes, especially those that operate on narrow streets or hills, have alternate snow routes.

-MBTA crews clear snow and ice from stops along key bus routes within 24 hours of snowfall.
+MBTA crews clear snow and ice from stops along key bus routes within 24 hours of the end of snowfall.

 The T may operate with reduced service, slower speeds, or delays during and after snowstorms.

 Routes that operate above ground can be affected by downed trees or power lines, frozen tracks and signals, disabled trains, and other weather-related issues.
 Give yourself extra time for your commute.

 In extreme cases, service may be replaced with bus shuttles or suspended altogether.